tbrodbeck/local-search-comparer/README.md

     - get it approved by Johannes
     - implement it

+ - USABILITY
+    - return NR of PSUs used + identifiers + all of eaches items
+    - rerunnable with new order and new warehouse info

   - Testing
     - test with given examples
     - test with some more custom examples
     - analyze runtime (is Python too slow?)

+  - Additional
+    - readme containing overall structure of the code and the versions of all libraries